Orphan File Detection & Cleanup

 Common causes

-- •Failed writes — Spark/Flink jobs that wrote files but crashed before committing the metadata update.
+- •Failed writes — write jobs that produced files but crashed before committing the metadata update.

 - •Aborted commits — Optimistic concurrency conflicts where files were written but the commit was rejected.